Airport scanners can detect weed, though not in the way you might think so.

 This represents organic material (orange), non-organic materials (green), or metals and hard plastics (blue/black).

-What Does Weed Look Like On An Airport Scanner?
+What Weed Looks Like On An Airport Scanner

 On an airport scanner, the color orange represents any biological material.

 A TSA agent will pay particularly close attention to any item that shows up as orange on the scanner because explosives are often partly composed of organic materials like glycerin, and potassium nitrate.

 What Edibles Look Like on an Airport Scanner